 I am a bit puzzled with what makes the Aether pack so heavy.
-Both Deuter and Gregory packs are with steel frames as opposed to aluminum in Osprey.
-On the other hand, Deuter Futura Vario has some features missing in the Aether pack (for example, side zippered pockets with zippers which add weight).
-Also, as you have realized, there is no massive lumbar padding in the Aether pack, as you have in both Deuter and Gregory packs.
+Both Deuter and Gregory packs are also with metal frames.
+Also, as you have realized, there is no massive lumbar padding on the Aether pack as you have in both Deuter and Gregory packs.

 There seems to be a lot of confusion in the description of this pack on the Internet.
 The main issues are about:

 - the daypack (big thanks to Vik for pointing this out).